tnyim/jungletv/README.md

 [Apache License 2.0](http://opensource.org/licenses/MIT)

-Made with :yellow_heart: and :banana: potassium in Portugal and the BANANO Jungle :monkey::monkey:.
+Made with :yellow_heart: and :banana: potassium in the BANANO Jungle :monkey::monkey:.